 Cylinder lenses are characterized by one of the surfaces being cylindrical (as opposed to a typical spherical shape), while the other is typically flat.

 The cylindrical surface of a cylinder lens can be both convex or concave.
 The unusual shape changes the beam transformation: a point subject is projected into a line image, as opposed to a typical point image.

 Cylinder lenses find its use in many different applications, where nonlinear beam shaping is necessary.
-The example uses include illumination systems for line detectors or slotted diaphragms in spectroscopy and creation of pattern indicators for scanners in medical techniques.
+Example uses include illumination systems for line detectors, slotted diaphragms in spectroscopy and creation of pattern indicators for scanners in medical techniques.

 Should you be interested to learn more about our capabilities in cylinder lens manufacturing, please do not hesitate to contact us!